 We hear it often once we’re done: “Well, that wasn’t as bad as I expected.”
 We know it’s easy for us to say, but we promise that a lot of your anxiety is rooted in the thought of the extraction and not the actual procedure.
 Besides, by having your wisdom teeth pulled, you’re preventing future problems and pain.

-If you’d like to learn more about our wisdom teeth extraction services, please call us at Richardson Implant and Dentistry, or use the online booking tool to schedule an appointment at one of our two locations in Irving and Richardson, Texas.
+If you’d like to learn more about our wisdom teeth extraction services, please call us at Plano Implant and Dentistry, or use the online booking tool to schedule an appointment at one of our two locations in Irving and Plano, Texas.